The Art of Oysters: Understanding Merroir in Singapore

 Which Is Better?

-Natural out-of-water storage: More intense, authentic, and expressive of true merroir — though it demands serving closer to harvest.
+Artificial seawater tanks in Singapore are safe, reliable, and consistent, but they come with a diluted flavor.
+Natural out-of-water storage offers a more intense, authentic, and expressive taste of true merroir — though it demands serving closer to harvest.

 For those who value character over convenience, natural storage is the clear winner.